Learn About Black History in the Palm Beaches with New Palm Beach County Black Cultural Heritage Trail

 pr@palmbeachculture.com

-Something New is Coming to the Cultural Council for Palm Beach County
+Artist Craig McInnis Selected for New Mural at the Cultural Council for Palm Beach County

 Posted by: Linnea Bailey

-LAKE WORTH BEACH, FL — The Cultural Council for Palm Beach County has announced an opportunity for Palm Beach County-based artists to submit proposals for a large-scale public art project at its headquarters in downtown Lake Worth Beach.
+LAKE WORTH BEACH, FL — The Cultural Council for Palm Beach County has announced that West Palm Beach-based professional artist Craig McInnis has been selected to create a large-scale public art project at its headquarters in downtown Lake Worth Beach.

-As a 501(c)3 nonprofit, the Cultural Council has raised the funds needed to complete and maintain a new mural.
-The Council has hosted and been a part of community conversations about the current condition of the building and the Kobra mural, as well as providing information about the process for commissioning a new mural.
+In April, the Council hosted a commemoration and community celebration to honor the Kobra mural.
+Prior to that, the Council hosted a series of community conversations about the building’s condition and the mural, as well as providing information about the process for commissioning a new mural.

-To learn more about the project and submit qualifications to be considered for the public art project, visit www.palmbeachculture.com/our-mural.
+To learn more about the project, visit www.palmbeachculture.com/our-mural.

 About the Cultural Council for Palm Beach County